DiSSCo/dissco-core-backend/README.md

 All endpoints are based on the [JSON:API](https://jsonapi.org/) specification.
 It follows the guidelines and best practices described in [BiCIKL Deliverable 1.3](https://docs.google.com/document/d/1RgngKSPabEs-Pir6vA25iFDgVorbEZe7duT7L7vQ7QI)
-The organisation endpoints are an exception.

 The backend provides APIs for the following objects:
 - Digital Specimens
 - Digital Media Objects
 - Annotations
-- Users
-- Organisations

 ## Storage solutions
 In general, there are three places where data is stored:
-- Postgres database
-The Postgres database stores the latest active version of the object.
+- **Postgres database**: The Postgres database stores the latest active version of the object.
 It is used in retrieving a specific object based on the id.
 It can also be used to combine objects based on their relationships.

-- Elasticsearch
-This data storage is used for searching and aggregating.
+- **Elasticsearch**: This data storage is used for searching and aggregating.
 It is used for data discovery and provides endpoints for the filters and search fields.
 In general, it does not return a single object, but a paginated list of objects.
 Additionally, it can provide aggregations showing how many items comply to the search criteria.

-- MongoDB
-MongoDB is used for provenance storage and stores the historical data.
+- **MongoDB**: MongoDB is used for provenance storage and stores the historical data.
 This data storage is used for displaying previous versions of the data.

 ## API documentation
 The APIs are documented through code-generated OpenAPI v3 and Swagger.
 - The swagger endpoint is: https://sandbox.dissco.tech/api/swagger-ui/index.html#/
 - The OpenAPI endpoint is: https://sandbox.dissco.tech/api/v3/api-docs

-As we use generic objects, the API documentation is not as detailed as we would like.
-We are looking at additional options for more detailed documentation.

 ### Digital Specimens
 For Digital Specimen, we only provide search and read functionality through the APIs.